aifoon/kweenb/README.md

 - `main`: The main electron application, this is basically a node application that will run native processes.
 - `preload`: A safe bridge between the electron main application and the renderer.
 This script will run and expose API-like code before the application starts.
 - `renderer`: This is the frontend.
-A React application that will present the UI to the user and will interact with the main electron application.
+A React application that will present the UI and will interact with the main electron application.

 ## Scripts